PammillerPersonal/open-source-policy/checkmarx_poc.md

 ![Open Source Development Pipeline](https://github.com/GSA/open-source-policy/blob/master/img/oss_path.png "Open Source Development Pipeline")

 Here is a short description of what is happening in the diagram.
-[Christopher](https://github.com/GSA/christopher) is a working version and GSA employees can look under the hood with the other integrated tools.
+[Christopher](https://github.com/GSA/christopher) is a working version and GSA employees can look under the hood for a closer look of what's happening.

 - Client - The client is the developer's computer.
 It consists of an IDE, CLI, and browser for pushing code to GitHub and interacting with CircleCI, CodeClimate, and receives Slack notifications of builds.
 A local install of [Clouseau](https://github.com/cfpb/clouseau) is helpful for scanning code locally for sensitive content.
 - [GitHub](https://github.com/gsa) - GSA has an organization on GitHub.com and open/closed repositories for code versioning.
 It is the root fo the development pipeline branch rules and integration to CircleCI and CodeClimate.
 It also provides notification via Slack back to the client.